debate-map/app/Packages/deploy/README.md

 #### After steps

 * 1\) Create an alias/copy of the k8s context you just created, renaming it to "local". (edit `$HOME/.kube/config`)
-* 2\) [opt] To make future kubectl commands more convenient, set the context's default namespace: `kubectl config set-context --current --namespace=dm-pg-operator`
+* 2\) [opt] To make future kubectl commands more convenient, set the context's default namespace: `kubectl config set-context --current --namespace=app`

 <!----><a name="k8s-local"></a>
 ### [deploy/k8s-local] Local server, using docker + kubernetes (built-in) + tilt (helper)